-We have already reached the threshold, but we will strengthen our performance further by collecting APR data from all existing grantees and convening a Permanent Housing subcommittee at least quarterly to review that data and recommend needed technical support or assistance, sponsored by the NC Council for Coordinating Homeless Programs (NC ICCHP) and provided by the North Carolina Coalition to End Homelessness (NCCEH), to grantees who are not meeting this goal.
-We will also increase scoring incentives for positive performance for those applying for CoC funding.
+We saw an improvement in our performance this year and will strengthen our performance further by continuing to collect APR data from all existing grantees and convening a Permanent Supportive Housing subcommittee at least quarterly to review that data.
+The subcommittee will also recommend needed technical support or assistance, sponsored by the NC Council for Coordinating Homeless Programs (NC ICCHP) and provided by the North Carolina Coalition to End Homelessness (NCCEH), to grantees who are not meeting this goal.
+We will also continue to use scoring incentives for positive performance for agencies applying for CoC funding.
+CoC leadership is encouraging the use of housing first principles in order to ensure housing stability.
+The PSH subcommittee will begin to look at exits on an individual basis to determine why households are exiting in less than six months and devise strategies to reduce these exits.

-Describe the CoCs long-term (10-year) plan to increase the percentage of participants remaining in CoC funded permanent housing for at least six months to 77 percent or higher (limit 1000 characters).
+Describe the CoCs long-term (10 year) plan to increase the percentage of participants remaining in CoC-funded permanent housing projects for at least six months to 77 percent or higher (limit 1000 characters):